MohamedElnegouly/weather-app/README.md

 To get started with this project, follow these steps.

+## Usage

+Start the application:
+bash

+- Open the app.
+- Navigate to the Search Page.
+- Enter the name of the city you want to check the weather for.
+- Press the Search button to retrieve the weather information for the specified city.

 ## Installation

 1. Install Flutter: Ensure you have Flutter installed on your machine.
 You can find installation instructions [here](https://docs.flutter.dev/get-started/install).